RyanMSutherland/RobotSystems/README.md

 This was done for the purposes of ROB 515 - Introduction to Robotics II at Oregon State University.

+# Modified Files

+Sim_Robot_Hat - This replicates most of the robot functionality but is valid for simulation and does not inculde hardware control.
+This is mostly for code checking

+picarx/manuvering.py - This file lets the picar move forwards/backwards, parallel park and k-turn depending on user input

+picarx/control.py - This file allows for line following using a Sense, Think, Act loop using both the grayscale sensor and pi-camera

 # Picar-X

 Picar-X Python library for Raspberry Pi.